 (This photo was taken soon after a rainstorm.)

-"Il Mugello", 1991, sand and tinted sand, 4M x 5M.
+Il Mugello, 1991, sand and tinted sand, 4M x 5M.
 (Work in the studio).

-With the establishment of "Failure Institute", one of the vows was an end to the making of objects.
+The First Failures.
+With the establishment of Failure Institute, one of the vows was an end to the making of objects.
 No more painting on panels or canvas that had to be stored away.
 Only temporary works.
 But I did enjoy making these balls and decided that they were a sort of substitute for the paintings.
 Failed paintings that had collapsed into themselves, perfecting themselves in a small dense ball.
 None of these objects had names but they were numbered.

 Golf Course, 1991-1992, cut grass - 4 hectares of lawn cut in varying patterns over a period of two years.
 One of the first of the earthworks was a decision to cut the grass of the fields surrounding in an interesting manner to create a sort of Golf Course.
-I had a set of clubs with me and while short, the 6 hole course was quite playable.
+I had a set of clubs with me and while short, the 6-hole, Par 3 type course was quite playable.

 The Spiral Stairs.
 While not actually a work of fine art, one of the more interesting and creative projects done during my time assisting with the house restoration, were these spiral stairs.
 David Kessler, an accomplished sculptor and welder, put together an armature of Corten steel and I cast and formed concrete over the top.
 The final surface was polished and waxed to resemble 500 year old pietra serena.

 [BACK TO 1990] Click to navigate [AHEAD TO 1992]